The Common Types of English Conjunctions (with Examples)

 Now it’s clear that your dad taught you how to play basketball.

 But for these sentences, the dependent clause still needs to be connected to an independent clause for context.

 For example, if the dependent clause is “I wash my face” and the independent clause is “I can’t go to bed,” you can connect them with “until.”

-“I can’t go to bed until I wash my face.”
+I can’t go to bed until I wash my face.

 There are a lot of subordinating conjunctions, but let’s just cover some of the most common!

 “Although” means “even though” or in spite of something.